 External decorations Visually inspected.

-External decorative finishes are generally of low maintenance material.

-Conservatories / porches None.

-Communal areas None.
-Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-There are garden grounds to the rear of the property, these are laid to grass, bedding and decorative chips.
-Boundary divisions are marked by timber fencing.
+External decorations External decorative finishes are painted where appropriate.
+Conservatories / porches None Constitution persons NO.IC Communal areas None Garages and permanent outbuildings None Outside areas and boundaries Visually inspected.
+There are garden grounds to the front, side and rear of the property, these are laid generally to grass, concrete paving and bedding.
+Boundary divisions are marked by timber fencing, hedges and metal fences.
+There is a paved driveway to the side of the property.
 Ceilings Visually inspected from floor level.
 Ceilings appear to be of plasterboard material.
-There are some textured plastered finishes.
-Internal walls Visually inspected from floor level.
+There are some textured plaster finishes.
+VC Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of timber and plasterboard stud construction with a decorated finish.
-There are some tiled wall finishes together with sections of PVC 'wet wall'. - Floors including sub floors Surfaces of exposed floors were visually inspected.
+There are some tiled wall finishes.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction.
 I was unable to inspect the sub-floor area as there was no suitable access hatch available.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery is timber and there are timber internal doors.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric fire housed within a marble fireplace in the lounge.